 However, much like wool pellets, pine bark mulch only serves to encourage slugs to travel towards your plants after contact with rain and moisture.

 Even without rainfall, the coarsest of bark mulch clippings fail as plant slug protection because they naturally trap moisture for plants.

 Creating the ultimate haven for slug and snails to hide, lay their eggs and destroy your crops.

 This method supposedly works with the idea that the harsh texture of finely crushed horticultural grit repels slugs from travelling over it.

 Horticultural grit is probably one of the simplest methods, aside from salt.
 However, much like every other method with claims that harsh surfaces will cut and damage slugs to prevent them from travelling on its surface.

 It forgets that these slimy creatures produce their mucus with the sole purpose of being able to move across a range of harsh surfaces.

 In fact, we recently found a video that shows slugs effortlessly gliding across the surface of sharp knife edges.
 So methods like this and crush eggshells don’t really stand a chance.

 Finally, we have good old, or should we say bad old slug pellets.
-We wouldn’t call these a hack, but they are a very well-known method of slug pest control that as of June 2019 will be banned from sale and spring 2020, banned for gardeners to use.
+We wouldn’t call these a hack, but they are a very well-known method of slug pest control that was recently banned for sale and for use.

 You might want to read up on why slug pellets are dangerous for children, pets and wildlife.